-- Check if you connected the HDMI cable to an $\ensuremath{\mathsf{HDMI}}$ $\ensuremath{\mathsf{ARC}}$ connection on the Home Theatre System. - Check if the HDMI ARC setting on the TV is switched On.
-Go to ♠ > Setup > TV settings > Sound > Advanced > HDMI 1 ARC.
+- Check if you connected the HDMI cable to a HDMI ARC connection on the Home Theatre System.
+All HDMI connections on the TV are HDMI ARC connections. - Check if the HDMI ARC setting on the TV is switched On.
+Go to ♠ > Setup > TV settings > Sound > Advanced > HDMI 1 -ARC.